CollectionBuilder/cb-docs/README.md

 Documentation for CollectionBuilder, an open source tool for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.

-This documentation covers details for CollectionBuilder-GH, CollectionBuilder-CONTENTdm, CollectionBuilder-SA, and CollectionBuilder-CSV.
+This documentation covers details for CollectionBuilder-GH, CollectionBuilder-CONTENTdm, and CollectionBuilder-CSV.

 ## Contributing